 The LOGIC project kicked off early 2020.
-This project aims to scale-up a Liquid-In Gas-Out Reactor for methanol synthesis from CO2 and sustainable hydrogen.
+This project aims to scale-up a Liquid-Out-Gas-In Reactor for methanol synthesis from CO2 and sustainable hydrogen.
 Previously, a proof-of-principle reactor was successfully built and tested at the University of Twente.
-Now, the project Liquid-In Gas-Out Concept (LOGIC) is ready to start building the pilot reactor.
+Now, the project Liquid-Out–Gas-In Concept (LOGIC) is ready to start building the pilot reactor.
 As of this month, Brusche Process Technology is officially in the lead for translating the envisioned reactor model into a fully operational and scale-able reactor.

 In this article, Andy Roeloffzen, co-founder of Brusche Process Technology explains what the partnership means for the (future of) process industry and how Brusche Process Technology plans to build the reactor in collaboration with ISPT and other partners.